 After witnessing the depressing impact of starvation and lack of medicine for Syrian refugees encamped in Turkey, Maj.
-Mark Jacobsen, USAF, embarked on a project that he hopes one day will use unmanned aerial vehicles in his Syrian Airlift Project to airdop lifesaving supplies for victims of war-ravaged nations.
+Mark Jacobsen, USAF, embarked on a project that he hopes one day will use unmanned aerial vehicles to airdop lifesaving supplies for victims of war-ravaged nations.

 Behavioral analytic tools might just open new horizons for better cybersecurity that would let experts better prioritize alerts and collect actionable intelligence, giving them an advantage for more rapid responses to breaches.
 Or might they open new doors for hackers?